Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Marrow Valley/Hupperdook.md

 **Organizations:** Industrial families are heavily invested in the city and its business.
 Temples to empire-approved gods, especially Moradin, are easy to find.

-The gnomish community of Hupperdook is built along the eastern base of the Silberquel Ridge, marked by the ever-rising columns of dark smoke and steam.
+The gnomish community of Hupperdook is built along the eastern base of the [[Silberquel Ridge]], marked by the ever-rising columns of dark smoke and steam.
 Predating the empire, Hupperdook remained autonomous until the Crown absorbed the community through diplomatic agreements over two centuries ago.
-This smoke-stacked city is now the heart of industry in the empire, manufacturing technological marvels and large-scale weapons of war for the Dwendalian Empire.
+This smoke-stacked city is now the heart of industry in the empire, manufacturing technological marvels and large-scale weapons of war for the [[Dwendalian Empire]].

 The gnomish culture within Hupperdook prizes hard work and hard play.
 Family trades vary from coal mining and clockwork development to practical enchantment and the brewing of zesty libations.
 Within the bounds of the city, a general air of upbeat anticipation frames the day-to-day activities of residents as they bound their way toward dusk.